The Goa Inquisition: Part I

 Successive chapters in Part I also describe the forced conversion of Hindus to Christianity by the Goa Inquisition.
-Thus the book completely contradicts contemporary historical accounts of voluntary conversions of entire villages in Goa by the various religious orders (Dominicans, Jesuits and Franciscans), but the book doesn't provide any contemporary basis for its version of history.
+Délio de Mendonça (a Goan writer of Portuguese heritage) claims that the book completely contradicts contemporary historical accounts of voluntary conversions of entire villages in Goa by the various religious orders (Dominicans, Jesuits and Franciscans), but the book doesn't provide any contemporary basis for its version of history.
 The book details the organization and procedures of the Inquisition and the anti-Hindu laws that were passed in Goa during the inquisition banning Hindu religious ceremonies and customs from being continued by converted Hindus, as well as reducing the status of Hindus to second-class citizens by banning them from public gatherings and so on.

 The book also discusses the various methods of torture used by the Inquisition, such as burning by sulphur, water-torture, rape, the use of pulleys to stretch victims and the "strappado" method of torture.
-The investigation of Agostino Borromeo from the University of La Sapienza in Roma into the Vatican archives and the subsequent 783-page report has revealed that this part of Priolkar's book is completely baseless.
+The study of Agostino Borromeo from the University of La Sapienza in Roma into the Vatican archives and the subsequent 783-page report denies the allegations made in the book.

+Part II

 Part II discusses the accounts of the Inquisition given by Dellon and Buchanan in two separate chapters.

-Priolkar cites Buchanan as an authoritative source, although Buchanan's work was a Protestant polemic written in the 19th century that denounced Catholicism in Goa and it did not use any historical records.
+Reception

+British historian C. R. Boxer described the book as a "dispassionate and objective account of the Goa Inquisition" and praised its "excellent use" of the relevant Portuguese sources.
+German-American scholar Gerald M. Moser described Priolkar's account as objective and restrained on the whole, writing that the work's merit lies in its translation and summarisation of important documents and in it discussing them from a modern Hindu perspective.